Finding Your Voice: Understanding Anger for Youth Class

 What Jaclyn loves most about facilitating this class is how dynamic the course is.

 At the beginning of each class, she asks the youth what they hope to get out of the course.
 She then adapts the material to their preferences.
 “We’re able to collaborate, and we get to have conversations.
 It’s not just us telling them what to do.”
 The conversations with each other are where all the great learning happens and where the class becomes specific for the youth attending.
-She recalls one youth who engaged with another even when he had no intention to talk.
-Being able to relate to his peer, he spoke up and let them know he knew exactly what they were going through.

 The only way to find your voice is to use it.
 The Understanding Anger for Youth class helps youth use their voice in effective and meaningful ways.